-Input field Description Append current date to filename - The date and the time stamp of the creation of a backup is added to the filename (e. g.
+Input field Description Encryption Password Enter a password for the encryption of the backup files.
+The password can consist of up to 32 characters (allowed are letters of the English alphabet, integers and the special characters $- [/., -!@#$%^()+:?>< $ {) Show Encryption Password Optional: Select this check box to verify the encryption password.
+Options Select the respective radio button to specify what is added to the filenames to distinguish the backups from each other.
+This option is set to Append current date to filename by default, but you can adjust the settings to the other value as necessary: Append current date to filename - The date and the time stamp of the creation of a backup is added to the filename (e. g.
 Backup_20171130-1527.gp).
 As these filenames never repeat, old backup files are never overwritten.
 Max. file count - A number (backup number) is added to the filename.
 Specify the maximum number of backup files to be stored by entering an integer in the input field below this option.
 This option is set to 20 by default.
 Once the defined number is reached, counting starts anew and the oldest backup file is automatically overwritten.
 Schedule Specify how often the firewall configuration is backed up automatically.
 Under Start , click the input field to set the date and time of the first backup to be created automatically.
 A pop-up window with a calender and input fields for setting the date and time opens.
 You can enter a date in the MM/DD/YYYY format or choose a date from the calendar.
 You can also set a time by entering the time in the hh:mm:ss format.
 Under Interval and Unit , define how often the configuration is backed up automatically.
 Set the interval by entering a number or using the up and down arrows.
 This option is set to 1 by default.
 Then, select one of the unit options from the drop-down list.
-This option is set to days by default, but you can adjust the settings to one of the other values as necessary: Once Hours Days Months Click Add to add the schedule to the list.
+This option is set to $\mathtt{days}$ by default, but you can adjust the settings to one of the other values as necessary: Once Hours Days Months Click Add to add the schedule to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
 For more information, see lcons and buttons on page 23.
 If you edit a schedule, a check mark appears on the right of the entry.
 You have to click the check mark before being able to save the settings of the certificate.